Rheumatoid arthritis

 How can rehabilitation be used to treat rheumatoid arthritis?

 Rheumatoid arthritis that cannot be controlled or that makes someone unable to work for a longer period of time can be an indication that rehabilitation is needed.
-The goal is to help people better manage their disease in everyday life, to be able to participate in public life, and to maintain or restore their ability to work.
+The goal is to support people in managing their disease more effectively in everyday life, participating in public life, and being able to continue to work or to return to working life.
 Rehab can also be considered for older people with the goal of allowing them to live as independently as possible and to prevent the need for care.

 Depending on the goal of rehabilitation and the patient’s insurance, the costs are covered by statutory pension, health, or accident insurance.
 A doctor must first determine that rehabilitation is necessary and the rehab request must be approved by the insurance provider.